liquidvisual/2017.liquidvisual.com/src/_posts/2017-05-21-install-npm-and-jekyll-locally-on-mac-without-sudo.md

 Ruby typically comes installed with MacOS, although it's always good to have the latest version.
 We recommend installing *or updating* Ruby through [RVM](https://rvm.io){:target="_blank"}.

     \curl -sSL https://get.rvm.io | bash -s stable --ruby

+To start using RVM you need to run `source /Users/liquidvisual/.rvm/scripts/rvm`
+       in all your open shell windows, in rare cases you need to reopen all shell windows. ??

+add this to path:

+    [[ -s "$HOME/.rvm/scripts/rvm" ]] && source "$HOME/.rvm/scripts/rvm" # Load RVM into a shell session *as a function*

 Next, **reboot the terminal window**.
 If successful you should be able to see the new version number.